TwitchNovel/Novel/README.md

- My name is Thomas the Great B
+ My name is Thomas the Great B Boi